 garlic, finely chopped

 water, as needed

-TOAST dried red chilies, cumin seeds and coriander seeds till fragrant.
+Toast dried red chilies, cumin seeds and coriander seeds till fragrant.
 Grind in a food processor to fine powder and set aside.

-HEAT oil and saute garlic and curry leaves till fragrant.
+Heat oil and saute garlic and curry leaves till fragrant.
 Add onions and fry for a few minutes till tender and pink.

-ADD Ground spices and turmeric, and fry for a few seconds before adding coconut milk.
+Add in ground spices and turmeric, and fry for a few seconds before adding coconut milk.
 Allow it to come to a boil, and then add chicken pieces along with slit green chillies.

-SEASON with salt and cook covered for 10-12 minutes till chicken is done, adding water if necessary.
+Season with salt and cook covered for 10-12 minutes till chicken is done, adding water if necessary.